My main research interests are in phonetics, phonology, and prosody (p-side linguistics) and their computational intersections.

 I am very interested, as a long-term goal, in developing methods to make prosodic information accessible to computational systems (what I like to call "computational prosody").

-since June 2016 (and on that note, it is worth mention that any opinions stated on this website are my own).
+since June 2016 (and on that note, it is worth mention again that any opinions stated on this website are my own).
 I have collaborated with researchers across many disciplines on unique human-information

 interaction projects, particularly in human-robot dialogue.